 We went into detail on these fees above, but if you opt in to overdraft protection, your bank or credit union may charge you an overdraft fee to cover the cost of a purchase or ATM withdrawal if there’s not enough money in your account.
 These fees can range from $25-40+ per transaction depending on the bank.

 If your checking account is linked to your savings account, you might incur a transfer fee to move money over to cover the cost of your purchase.
 These range from $5-10 per transaction.

 Out-Of-Network ATM Fees

-Debit cards can be used to withdraw cash from ATMs.
-If you use your card to get cash from an ATM that’s not in your bank’s network, you may be charged a fee.
-In addition to the out-of-network ATM fee, if you choose to take money out of an ATM internationally at a bank other than your own, you will also incur a currency conversion fee, usually ranging from 1% to 3% of the purchase amount.
+If you remove cash from a bank that’s not your own, you may be charged an “out-of-network” fee.
+In addition to this fee, if you choose to take money out of an ATM internationally at a bank other than your own, you will also incur a currency conversion fee, usually ranging from 1% to 3% of the purchase amount.

 Foreign Transactions Fees